Aspher0/NoireLib/NoireLib/Modules/TaskQueue/README.md

 **Problem**: Tasks never complete.

 **Solutions**:
-- Verify completion condition is achievable
+- Verify the completion condition is achievable
 - Check if EventBus is properly configured for event-based conditions
-- Add timeout to detect stalled tasks: `.WithTimeout(TimeSpan.FromSeconds(30))`
+- Add a timeout to detect stalled tasks: `.WithTimeout(TimeSpan.FromSeconds(30))`
 - Use retry configuration to handle stalled conditions
-- Enable logging to see what's happening: `taskQueue.EnableLogging = true`
+- Enable logging: `taskQueue.EnableLogging = true`

 ### Event-Based Conditions Not Working